 Stage four: Tapping into the Information Advantage

 Another way of looking at the impact of savings is through the elimination of waste — cutting areas where the enterprise is spending money but not realizing sufficient value in return.
-For this, Procurement must gather information on the current material and service usage and how they support internal processes.
+For this, procurement must gather information on current material and service usage and how they support internal processes.
 Procurement’s analytical capabilities open the door to purely internal savings through the adjustment of wasteful processes before doing the same with supply partners who are in a position to make further recommendations.

 As we apply new approaches, we must still be able to capture and express our contributions in terms of efficiency improvement.
-The challenge of the present cements Procurement’s need for a solid technology foundation — one that allows us to access information, streamline transactions and maintain visibility after the fact — now and into the future.
+The challenges of the present cement procurement’s need for a solid technology foundation — one that allows us to access information, streamline transactions and maintain visibility during and after the fact — now and into the future.